renepacchaux/performing-arts-ux/README.md

 We focused on this to make decisions about what affects sharing within other apps.
 The importance of technical aspect bubbles up here.
-Affecting the nameing was merging with the what technical tools were in use.
+Affecting the naming was merging with the what technical tools were in use.

-<a id="org5a59e72"></a>
+<a id="org5d46266"></a>

 ### Design